 Each Indigenous Nation speaks for cultural heritage that is unique to them.

-(The quote is prepared by Karen Aird, Indigenous Heritage Circle)
+– Quote prepared by Karen Aird, Indigenous Heritage Circle

 Reconciliation is about taking an honest and open-minded view of our history in BC to work towards inclusion and equality for all, and to establish respectful relationships among Indigenous and non-Indigenous peoples.